-Professors Darren Miller (Chair), Brand, Brunken, Carr, Geffen, Rich, Schindler, Thomas
+Professors Amelia Carr (Chair), Charlton, Brand, Brunken, Burleigh, Geffen, Hunt, Rich, Thomas, Miller

 The department firmly believes that art is fundamental to liberal arts education and that the opportunities provided for the study of artistic forms and concepts reflect the College’s commitment to creativity.